Business Plan Template for Your Lean Startup 2022 Updated

 How would you solve customers’ problems?
 Outline a possible solution for each problem.

 Describe your business idea briefly and in concise sentences that explain what the customer experience is going to be.
-Make sure you don’t go with the technical way here.
+Make sure you don’t go with the technical words here and keep it all simple.

-We have already written a problem chapter, Now Match your every solution with its associated problem from the problem chapter.
-Make one to one association between problem and solution.
+We have already written a problem chapter.
+Now match your every solution with its associated problem from the problem chapter.
+Make a one-to-one association between the problem and the solution, keeping your product offering in mind.

 5. Channels